anaef/nginx-lws/README.md

 streamlines the design of LWS.
 For other extension areas in NGINX (including rewriting, access, and filters), numerous highly configurable modules exist that address these functions.

+- **Mirror the request processing of [LWS for AWS Lambda](https://github.com/anaef/lambda-lws)**.
+The two projects are designed to be used together, such as with using the NGINX version for development and the AWS Lambda version for staging and production environments.

+*This project is not affiliated with, endorsed by, or sponsored by F5, Inc.*

 ## Discussion